riderx/reproduction-vite/README.md

 Builds Vite assets and deploys worker with Durable Objects.

-## Expected Production Behavior
+## Production Deployment

-When deployed to production:
+When deployed to production (appmi.store):
-- WebSocket upgrade requests should reach the worker's fetch handler
+- All HTTP requests are proxied via `containerFetch(request, 3333)`
-- `containerFetch()` will handle WebSocket upgrade to container
+- Log-based auto-reload works the same as in local development
-- Vite HMR should work automatically without manual reload
+- No WebSocket connections required
 - All routes work through the worker without direct container access

 ## Dependencies